 “We are excited to once again host the Bassmaster Elite Series out of Paris Landing State Park on beautiful Kentucky Lake, one of the top bass lakes in the nation,” said David Hamilton, CEO, Henry County Tourism Authority.
 “Kentucky Lake offers over 160,000 acres of water for anglers to search for that great catch.”

 The Elites will fish one more tournament in May — the Toyota Bassmaster Texas Fest benefiting the Texas Parks and Wildlife Department.
-The special $1 million tournament combines the best features of the Texas Toyota Bass Classic and BASSfest and will be held May 17-20 at a location to be announced later.
+The special $1 million tournament combines the best features of the Texas Toyota Bass Classic and BASSfest and will be held May 17-20 at Lake Travis near Lufkin, Texas.

 What is known for certain is that after Texas, the Elite pros will travel to La Crosse, Wis., for a return visit to that area’s bass-filled section of the Mississippi River.
 The trail visited La Crosse in September 2016 when Tennessee angler Ott DeFoe won with 63-10.